 Every magnet has the North Pole and the South Pole, and its two poles always exist in pairs.
-When we make strong magnets for customers, these permanent magnets have no pole mark if there is no special requirement.
+When we make strong magnets for customers, these permanent polar magnets have no pole mark if there is no special requirement.
 But if you want to ask how to determine the polarity of magnets, here are some ways we can use.
 1. A marked magnet: the North Pole of one magnet will be attracted to the South Pole of another magnet.

-2. Magnetic pole identifier: With a small painted neodymium bar magnet suspended in the middle of round plastic housing, this pole identifier not only indicates the polarity, but also shows the direction of magnetic field lines in a certain extent.
+2. Magnetic pole identifier: With a small painted neodymium bar magnet suspended in the middle of the round plastic housing, this pole identifier not only indicates the polarity, but also shows the direction of magnetic field lines in a certain extent.
 While revolving around a magnet, the middle small magnet in the identifier will rotate all the time.

 3. A compass: the earth can be pictured as a gigantic magnet, but the geographic North Pole actually is the South Pole of a neodymium magnet.
 For this reason, the North Pole of the magnet will point to the South Pole of the compass.